 "Mind Over Matter" Salon

 J.C.
-Hallman grew up in Southern California on a street called Utopia Road.
+Hallman grew up in Southern California.
 He studied creative writing at the University of Pittsburgh, the Writing Seminars at Johns Hopkins, and the Iowa Writers’ Workshop.
-Hallman’s MFA thesis was titled “Utopia Road,” which was the name of a story later published in Hallman’s short story collection, The Hospital for Bad Poets.

-Hallman has also edited an anthology, The Story About the Story, which proposes a new school of literary response – “creative criticism.”
+Hallman has also edited two anthologies, The Story About the Story and The Story About the Story II, which propose a new school of literary response – “creative criticism.”